wafibismail/cc_homework_2/cc_bad_code.md

 where opposite_2 is this.height-boxHeight, and adjacent_2 is this.width*/
 let hypotaneous = boxWidth/(Math.sin(Math.PI/2 - Math.atan((this.height-boxHeight)/this.width)));
 ```
-and organizing it would be a more appropriate form of clarifying its content rather than putting the explanation in comment form.
+Organizing the code itself would be a more appropriate form of clarifying its content rather than putting the explanation in comment form.

 ## 4.2 Good Comments